saadkhan29/lesson-w04d05-rails-intro/README.md

 ![](https://i.imgur.com/sA1UmdB.png)

 There are many files and folders that Rails makes for us.
-This is in stark contrast to Express that give us . . . a package.json.

 |   |Express| Rails|Comments|
 |:-:|:-----:|:----:|:-------:|